- Search The Registry

 The whites went to a sheriff in the nearby town of Paint Rock, Alabama, and claimed that the Blacks assaulted them on the train.
 The sheriff gathered a posse and ordered them to search for and "capture every Negro on the train."
 Patterson was sentenced to death sentence three times.
 However, he was sentenced to 75 years in prison after appeals and retrials.
 In 1948, Patterson escaped from prison and fled to Detroit.
 He was arrested by the FBI a few years later.
 He wrote a book about his experience, Scottsboro Boy.

-After a deadly bar fight, he went to prison, where he soon died of cancer on August 24, 1952.
+After a deadly bar fight, he went to prison, where he died of cancer on August 24, 1952.
 In 2013, the Alabama Board of Pardons and Paroles posthumously pardoned Patterson and two other Scottsboro boys, Charles Weems and Andy Wright.
 They were the last men whose convictions had not yet been overturned or pardoned.
 Joshua Henry played Patterson in the original Broadway cast of The Scottsboro Boys musical.